One Day in Las Vegas: Detailed Itinerary with Top Sights (+Map & Tips)

 Meow Wolf’s Omega Mart

-Next on this itinerary is AREA15, a very unique entertainment complex.
-This place is not an absolute must, but it’s so special and so ‘Vegas’ that we recommend checking it out.
+The next attraction is located in the AREA15 entertainment complex, a bit out of the way from all the other attractions in this itinerary.
+This place is not an absolute must, but it’s so unique and so ‘Vegas’ that we recommend checking it out.
 On the other hand, the tickets aren’t cheap, so decide based on your interests, time, and budget.

 AREA15 features a variety of quirky and very unique experiences and what they call ‘experiential entertainment’.
 You’ll find a few eateries here too.